EENI Global Business School.

 From this point of view, we can consider that the Buddhist Economic Area is divided into three economic areas (Buddhism in the World):

-For each of these Buddhist economic areas, the following will be analysed:
+For each of these Buddhist economic areas, the following will be analyzed:

-1. The main Economic Organizations within the Buddhist economic area, such as the Mekong Economic Cooperation Strategy (ACMECS), the Mekong River Commission or the Greater Mekong Subregion;
+1. The main Economic Organizations within the Buddhist economic area, such as the Mekong Economic Cooperation, the Mekong River Commission or the Greater Mekong Subregion

-3. Relations between the Association of Southeast Asian Nations (ASEAN) and the Buddhist countries, ASEAN Economic Community, ASEAN Free-Trade Area (AFTA), or ASEAN trade agreements with: Pakistan, Canada, the European Union, the U.S., Australia-New Zealand, India, China, Russia, South Korea and Japan
+3. Relations between the ASEAN and the Buddhist countries, ASEAN Economic Community, ASEAN Free-Trade Area, or ASEAN trade agreements with: Pakistan, Canada, the EU, the U.S., Australia-New Zealand, India, China, Russia, South Korea and Japan

-4. The Asia-Pacific Economic Cooperation (APEC) relations with the Buddhist countries;
+4. The APEC relations with the Buddhist countries

 Japan-Singapore Free Trade Agreement